Sancho's 1st goal seals hard-fought triumph for Dortmund - WHIZ News

 The visitors pushed hard for the equalizer until Emre Can sent Sancho free after a Wolfsburg corner.

-Bayern Munich was hosting struggling Mainz later, expecting a return to the top of the league with a win.
+Bayern Munich survived a scare from lowly Mainz before returning to the top of the Bundesliga with a 5-2 win in the late game.

+The defending champions were stunned to be 2-0 down at break, though perhaps it was no surprise as it marked the eighth consecutive game in which Bayern conceded first.

+Jonathan Burkardt shrugged off Jérôme Boateng’s meek challenge before opening the scoring in the 32nd minute and Alexander Hack headed in Daniel Brosinski’s free kick in the 44th — after Boateng had fouled Burkardt.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports